-The doctoral programs in Educational Administration (90 credits) prepare candidates for professional careers in education as superintendents or elementary and secondary-school administrators or for leadership in many types of agencies and organizations.
+The doctoral programs in Educational Leadership (90 credits) prepare participants for professional careers in education as superintendents or elementary and secondary-school administrators.
+These programs also prepare leaders for service in many types of agencies and organizations.
 Both the Doctor of Education (EdD) and the Doctor of Philosophy (PhD) programs require a minimum of 90 credits.
 However, the PhD degree is more research-oriented and requires more courses in advanced research methodologies.